Never loose connection

 Even before the crisis, the world was undergoing radical change, and this crisis only accelerated it.

 COVID-19 completely turned our world upside down overnight.
-It brought new thoughts or behavior patterns to light.
+It brought new thoughts or behaviour patterns to light.
 It helped vault digitalization years forward and made new ways of working, such as working from home or home schooling, more dynamic.

 Here’s a look at the tech trends that will almost certainly shape us in the years to come: